← eitp.io

 Consumers should log experimental context alongside outcomes to enable Thompson Sampling or other exploration/exploitation strategies.

-A conformant Inference Engine must classify emotions into exactly these 22 canonical values.
-The taxonomy is closed — implementations may use additional internal labels but must map to a canonical value when producing EITP packets.
-The value "unknown" is explicitly prohibited.
+A conformant Inference Engine must classify into two orthogonal axes: an emotion (how the buyer feels) and a behavior (what the buyer is doing).
+Both vocabularies are closed.
+Implementations may use additional internal labels but must map to a canonical value when producing EITP packets.
+Invalid or unrecognized labels must be emitted as null — the value "unknown" is explicitly prohibited.

 ValueDescription